Big Sky Condos For Sale – Luxury Townhomes – ‘Want a Home?

 |Big Sky Condo Listings Under $500,000||Big Sky Condo Listings $1 Million To $3 Million|

 |Big Sky Condo Listings $500,000 To $1 Million||Big Sky Condo Listings Over $3 Million|

-Big Sky Condo and Townhouse Median Sales Price History, 2013 to 2020 – Comparing Month-to-Month With Year-to-Year Data: Do’s and Don’ts.
+Big Sky Condo and Townhouse Median Sales Price History, 2014 to 2020 – Comparing Month-to-Month With Year-to-Year Data: The Logic of Short-Term and Long-Term Investment.

-If you had purchased then, you may have panicked when median prices began falling in September 2019, continuing into early 2020, declining almost 300% (‘should’a waited/let’s buy!) by the end of 2019!
+If you had purchased then, you may have panicked when median prices began falling in September 2019, continuing into December 2019, declining almost 68% (‘should’a waited/let’s buy!).

 Don’t be seduced by the drama in Chart 1.

 Viewed on a year-to-year frequency (aka twelve-month), chart 2’s graph displays less dramatic but more logical data to use in analyzing sales price variations when buying or selling your Big Sky condo: